UnitTestBot/UTBotJava/docs/RD for UnitTestBot.md

 - `namespace` — which namespace should be used in the generated source.
 In Kotlin, it configures the generated package name.
 - `directory` — where to put the generated files.
-- `transform` — can be `symmetric`, `asis` and `reversed`.
-It allows to configure different model interfaces for various client-server scenarios. _Note:_ in 99% of cases you should use `symmetric`.
-If you really need another option, consult with someone.
+- `transform` — can be `symmetric`, `asis`, and `reversed`.
+It allows configuring of different model interfaces for various client-server scenarios. _Note:_ in 99% of cases you should use `symmetric`.
+If you need another option, consult with someone.
 - `language` — can be `kotlin`, `cpp` or `csharp`.

 ## UnitTestBot project